ropensci-archive/geoparser/README.md

 library("devtools")
 install_github("masalmon/geoparser")
 ```

-This package is an interface to the [geoparser.io API](https://geoparser.io) that identifies places mentioned in text, disambiguates those places, and returns data about the places found in the text.

 To get an API key, you need to register at <https://geoparser.io/pricing.html>.
 With an hobbyist account, you can make up to 1,000 calls a month to the API.
 Please note that the API is currently in beta and thus totally free!
 For ease of use, save your API key as an environment variable as described at <https://stat545-ubc.github.io/bit003_api-key-env-var.html>.